Pranavj17/form_builder_dsl/README.md

 defmodule MyForm do
   use FormBuilderDSL

-  defenum :status, [:active, :inactive, :archived]
+  defenum :status, [:approved, :rejected, :pending]

   form :user do
     text :name